 Generation speed is no longer the bottleneck; verification discipline is.
 Code that ships without a spec and test suite will look fine until the third sprint, when behavioral drift compounds and refactoring becomes archaeology.
 The spec is the rein.
 TDD is the mechanism that makes it hold.

 Start with one module and one behavior.
 Write the OpenAPI or JSON Schema contract, decompose it into Gherkin scenarios, write the first failing test, and let the agent implement the minimum code required to make it pass.
-If the workflow requires multi-agent coordination, use a system that keeps the spec up to date as work branches and converges.
+If the workflow requires multi-agent coordination, run it on a platform that keeps the spec under review and parallel agents aligned as work branches and converges, which is the problem Augment Cosmos is built to solve.

 Frequently Asked Questions About Spec + TDD